At Nanyang Business School (NBS), Singapore, we are proud of our students’ efforts in contributing to society and creating impact with what they do.

 Kampong living… in Kazakhstan

-An architect with a Master’s in business, now a farmer.
-Driven by her desire to offer local farmers a solution to poor harvest caused by harsh weather conditions, Nanyang Business School (NBS) alumna Renee How (Class of 2010) relocated to Kazakhstan to manage the country’s first aquaponics greenhouse.View Video
+An architect with a Master’s in business, NBS alumna Renee How (Class of 2010) is now a farmer.
+Driven by her desire to offer local farmers a solution to poor harvests caused by harsh weather conditions, she relocated to Kazakhstan to manage the country’s first aquaponics greenhouse.View Video

 Rebekah Lin and Cheryl Chong: Forces of Change